Cheap Mattresses: Affordable Comfort & Best Budget Picks (2025)

 - Which cheap mattress size is best for a guest room?

-- A full-size mattress is often ideal, balancing comfort and space for overnight guests.
+- A full-size mattress balances comfort and space, making it ideal for guests.

 - Is it better to buy cheap mattresses online or in-store?

-- Online purchases often save up to 40% compared to retail, plus you can access more reviews and trial periods.
+- Online often saves up to 40% versus retail and includes more reviews and trial options.